cbschuld/chrisschuld.com-legacy/_posts/2019-05-30-whole-house-audio.md

 The Choice
 ----------
 <img src="https://s3-us-west-2.amazonaws.com/chrisschuld.com/images/monoprice-amp.png" align="right"/>
-I selected the [six channel multi-zone amplifier from Monoprice](https://www.monoprice.com/product?p_id=10761).
+I selected the [six channel multi-zone amplifier from Monoprice](https://www.monoprice.com/product?p_id=10761) *([device manual](https://downloads.monoprice.com/files/manuals/10761_Manual_141028.pdf))*.
 The multi-zone amplifier sounds completely acceptable and comes with a amp bridge mode for mono zone control as well.
 Furthering the controller has a DB9 output and a simplistic serial interface to control the system remotely.
 The system uses simplistic CAT5 wiring for the keypads and has multiple audio inputs for each zone.
 It also has another ribbon cable to link multiple controllers together.
 The home I was building required 12 zones so it fit my situation perfectly.
-I purchased two of them.
+It only provides 25W RMS for 8ohms impedance speakers *(which I intended to use 8ohms speakers)*.
+I was hoping to get more power but I have yet to be in a position where I wished I had more power at the amp.
+My children both continue to test the road to clipping and distortion and I have not noticed it being an issue overall.
+I purchased two of the controllers to power all 12 zones.

 To control the system from my phone I needed to link a few things together.
 In my case I linked to the controllers using a USB to DB9 null serial cable.
 Getting the right cable ended up being one of the tricky parts.
 One of the cables I tried did not work - this one does.